About The Team

 In a traditionally British way we will, together with our supporters, attempt to achieve something from nothing.
-We have an airframe, in RL249, we have reserved the registration marks G-FBVI and our plan is firmly set to start turning that into a flying Mosquito.
-When our goal has been achieved and the project is complete, a British-based Mosquito will fly again for the first time in more than 25 years – since the tragic demise of the BAe-owned Mosquito T.III at Barton in 1996.
+We have the all-important Mosquito identity in RL249 and we have reserved the registration marks G-FBVI and our plan is firmly set to start turning that into a flying Mosquito.
+Our goal is To Fly; To Educate; To Remember.
+As we progress our five year build plan with Retrotec we will continue to communicate the incredible stories around this most iconic, but frequently overlooked, exemplar of British aeronautical design.